California’s Central Valley: The Unsung Hero Feeding the World

 The soil is crazy fertile, the farmers are insanely innovative, and the infrastructure is solid (for now).

-But the water situation?
-That’s the weak spot.
-Without enough water, production will drop.
-And if that happens, it’s not just California’s problem, it’s everyone’s problem.
+But the water situation is the weak spot that could make everything crumble down around us.
+Without enough water, production will drop, and if that happens, it’s not just California’s problem, it’s everyone’s problem.

 Food prices.
 Availability.
 Imports.
 Supply chains.
 It all connects back.

-Some experts say we need big shifts: better water management, more drought-tolerant crops, regenerative practices to keep the soil healthy.
+Some experts say we need big shifts with better water management, more drought-tolerant crops, regenerative practices to keep the soil healthy.

 We talk a lot about tech hubs, Hollywood, or Wall Street.
-But honestly?
-The Central Valley might be the most important place in the U.S. that nobody thinks about.
+But honestly the Central Valley might be the most important place in the U.S. that nobody thinks twice about.

 Every salad, every almond milk latte, every jar of pasta sauce is tied to this land.